wely/DevCamp/HOL/node/07-bot/README.md

 * DocumentDB is used as the data persistence layer.

 In this lab, you will continue enhancing the overall City Power & Light experience by creating an incident reporting bot from scratch and via the Azure Bot Service and host it in Azure.
 The bot will be able to gather data from a user with an optional photo and submit it to the WebAPI.

+> ***Bot development is currently only supported in C# and NodeJS.
+In this exercise we will mainly demonstrate the creation and deployment of bots which is independent of the used programming language and different bot capabilities.
+The actual bot will be created by the extensive use of the [FormFlow](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-formflow) template in C#.
+Changes to the code are minimal and do not require actual understanding of the C# language.
+It is important to see how the template is applied.***

 ## Objectives
 In this hands-on lab, you will learn how to: